shaguniitb/ath-hugo/content/work with me.md

 Slug: work-with-me
 Description: Work with me
 ---

-I am excited to build productive collaborations with motivated students!
-If you are interested in content moderation research and would like to work with me, please email me responding to the following prompt:
+I am looking to accept 1-2 doctoral students starting Fall 2022.
+If you are a prospective PhD student interested in working with me, please apply to the Rutgers SCI PhD program and mention me in your application materials.

-Mention the paper(s) have you read, and discuss how you would like to extend prior work.
-List the research questions that might motivate your project.
-Describe the skills you already have or are eager to develop that would be valuable to conducting the proposed research.

-Please include your CV/resume in your email too.
+If you are a current SCI master’s or undergraduate student interested in working with me, please email me (sj917 [at] rutgers [dot] edu) with your CV/resume and research interests.

+I am particularly interested in working with students who want to conduct computational or mixed-methods research on one or more of the following topics:
+1. Evaluating the effectiveness of moderation interventions
+2. Understanding online harassment and designing solutions to address it
+3. Incorporating fairness and transparency in content moderation systems
+4. Examining the dynamics of online hate groups and devising ways to reduce their influence